What is a Botnet: Usage and Prevention

 • If installing updates on your device or Antivirus fails, this is a significant indication that you have an infected computer.

 Increasing your device’s security and being assiduous online can protect you significantly against malware.
-To protect yourself against botnet infection, you may;
+To protect yourself against botnet infection, you may use the following prevention methods based on our tests and research:

 A botnet can overtake any device connected to the Internet, even if the device is unwilling to do so.
 This usually occurs if the device is compromised because it can easily be infected with malware and even be a part of multiple botnets.

 Botnets find routers attractive targets as they are always online but scarcely receive updates.
 However, maintained and updated devices are less likely to be targeted.
-As no. of our devices connecting to the Internet increases, the chances of breaching also increase proportionally.
+As the number of devices connecting to the Internet increases, the chances of breaching also increase proportionally.

 Share this article